 The preschool years are a time of exploration and discovery.
 They are also filled with learning a lot about what makes us unique individuals.
-Recently, I started working with my toddler on identifying and naming body parts.
-Today we’re sharing with you a fun all about me preschool science activity that will engage your little one through literacy, science, and hands-on learning.
+Recently, I started working with my toddler on identifying and naming body parts and reading various All About Me Books.
+Today we’re sharing a fun all about me preschool science activity that will engage your little one through literacy, science, and hands-on learning.
 Check out the free printable resource too!

 FIND ALL OF OUR ALL ABOUT ME ACTIVITIES IN OUR PRINTABLE LESSON PLANS